 In 1947 Donald Wolcott designed the Varityl chair, where he used aluminum supports and nylon seat.
 But again, the Herman Miller Company brought back to life Wolcott’s design and introduced it in 1970 as the first ergonomic office chair.
 Again, they were inspired by Bill Stumpf.

 Who Invented Drafting Chair?

-In 1868 draftsman Thomas Mendenhall Created the first Drafting Chair, Draftsman is a Architect of Pennsylania State Capitol and many other buildings in the USA was an apprentice under Herman Miller.
-Mendenhall soon became a chief designer of Herman Miller and between 1889-1896 he designed new office chair with wheels and adjustable height, which Charles Pollak improved further.
+In 1868 draftsman Thomas Mendenhall Created the first Drafting Chair, Draftsman is an Architect of the Pennsylvania State Capitol and many other buildings in the USA was an apprentice under Herman Miller.
+Mendenhall soon became a chief designer of Herman Miller and between 1889-1896 he designed a new office chair with wheels and adjustable height, which Charles Pollak improved further.

 In 1941 Herman Miller introduced their first adjustable height chair with armrests.

 You might like: Best Office Chairs under $300

 Charles Pollak (1921-2004) was a designer and a researcher.
 He worked from 1951 to 1968 at Herman Miller Company as an ergonomist.
 He conducted many important studies, especially about the postural alignment in different chairs, but most people know him for his invention of the kneeling chair.
 Kneeling chair or Task Chair was first made by a company in 1954 and later on, it was improved by Herman Miller Company.

 In the 1970’s Charles Pollak invented Task Chair, which was inspired by the kneeling chair design, but much more simple.
 They have adjustable backrests so they can serve different kinds of work: sitting or standing.
 They were first made in 1972, and since that time, Task Chair is one of the most popular chairs for office and homework.